DouglasUrner/ShopNotes/joinery/sliding-dovetails.md

 The pins can (should) be cut on the router table if the pieces are managable.
 For case ends and other parts that are too unwieldly to machine on a router table, a dado jig is used.

+For tapered joints one side can be square (untapered) with all of the taper on the other side - so an adjustable dado jig could be used.
+But you would have to be very careful to keep track of where the taper is to avoid mistakes.

 ### Articles

 * [How To Make Sliding Dovetails](https://www.wwgoa.com/article/making-sliding-dovetails/) - methods for both through and half-blind sliding dovetails.
 Suggests using a vee-groove bit (or a center finder bit) to help with setup.